Abylaikk/Ribes_Architrecture/README.md

 ---

-*Generated from the live Ribes codebase.
+* from the live Ribes codebase.
 Languages: Go · TypeScript · Rust · Python.
 Data: PostgreSQL · Redis · SQLite · S3/CDN.
 Inference runs on the user's own hardware; the platform is the connecting core.*